OneSignal/OneSignal-WordPress-Plugin/readme.txt

 3. Follow the instructions on the new OneSignal Wordpress menu option to get started.

 == Changelog ==
+= 1.1.0 =
+- Added Safari Mac OSX support.

 = 1.0.8 =
-- UTF-8 characters in post's tites now display correctly in notifications.
+- UTF-8 characters in post's titles now display correctly in notifications.
 - Fixed bug where manifest.json was not being created for HTTPS sites due to permissions.
 - Now adapts to use HTTPS for service worker files if the WordPress settings are not correct.